KChowaniec1/aws-web-app-s3-module/README.md

 # Terraform Module for Web App Hosted by S3 Bucket on AWS

 This Terraform module deploys a web application to AWS.
-It uses S3, CloudFront, and Route53 services.
+It uses S3, CloudFront, WAF, and Route53 services.
 It hosts all static assets found in the directory on S3 and adds them to a CloudFront distribution.
 Then all traffic to the domain get routed to CloudFront.